 What isn’t small is the scope of expertise of our faculty.
 Our professors, ranging from world-renowned leaders in their fields to younger rising stars, represent a wealth of knowledge and experience.
 Queen’s Law is home to the leading Canadian research centre on labour and employment law (the Centre for Law in the Contemporary Workplace), an innovative program on legal and political thought (anchored by our Canada Research Chair in Public Law and Philosophy of Law), and two recently-endowed professorships in business law.
 Other professors conduct primary research, shape policy, and lead change through their own diverse research agendas.
 We have particular depth in philosophy of law/legal theory, labour and employment, public and constitutional law, international law, and business law, but our faculty can supervise graduate students working in a far wider range of subjects.

 We support our students through to the completion of degrees and beyond, to put them on a path to future success.
 Queen’s Law offers guaranteed funding packages to all accepted students, and many of our domestic scholars are successful in applying for SSHRC and other national awards.
 We also assist our international students with applications for Ontario Graduate Scholarships and other awards.
 At Queen’s, the Law Faculty offers opportunities for some graduate students to teach JD or undergraduate courses, and provides seminars for graduate students on useful topics such as presenting your work at conferences and promoting your research through social media.
-The Law Faculty’s fabulous graduate assistant, Dianne Flint, works full time supporting our graduate students.
+The Law Faculty’s fabulous Graduate Program Coordinator, Dianne Flint, works full time supporting our graduate students.
 A newly-renovated dedicated graduate workroom, part of our Learning Commons, provides graduates students with space in the law school for work, socializing, and the occasional nap.

 Beyond the Law Faculty, the Queen’s School of Graduate Studies, the Society of Graduate and Professional Students, the Centre for Teaching and Learning, the International Centre, and the Writing Centre all help to provide graduate students with the academic, financial, emotional, and social support they need to succeed.
 For example, the School of Graduate Studies offers its ever-popular “dissertation bootcamps” that help graduates students complete their theses on time while staying sane, and many Law Faculty graduate students take advantage of the Centre for Teaching and Learning’s many resources to help them build their teaching skills.